wemiibidun/-weather_app2_react/README.md

 ## Introduction

-The aim of this project is create a weather app with react that grabs some specific information from open weather API such as temperature and displays to the user
+The aim of this project is create a weather app with react that grabs some specific information from open weather API such as temperature and displays to the user.
+The aim of this project is to practice and showcase my react hooks skills

 #### Available Scripts